Sugar Snap Pea Recipes

 Lemon slices

 Blanch the carrots for 3 minutes in boiling water.
-After 1 minute, add the sugar snap peas.
-Drain, plunge the
+After 1 minute, add the sugar

-vegetables into cold water, and drain again.
-Whisk together the soy sauce, garlic, oil, and juice.
-Toss with the
+together the soy sauce, garlic, oil, and juice.
+Toss with the carrots and sugar

-with lemon, and serve.
+on top, garnish with lemon, and serve.

 Sugar Snap Pea & Strawberry Salad